Crude Oil Trading Strategy – Weekly Inventory Report

 We rely on a more sophisticated news source which reads out the numbers in audio.
 This gives you time to action your trade rather than reading through report tables.
 The market moves really fast on this news, and you have to prioritize what information you are looking at.

 If you want to learn about professional news sources for day traders click here >

 This is the information we receive:

-As a day trader all you want to determine on this news is the event is bullish (market will go up) or bearish (market will go down).
+As a day trader, all you want to determine on this news is the event is bullish (the market will go up) or bearish (the market will go down).

-Any number that is positive (or more positive) is an increase of inventory.
+Any number that is positive (or more positive) is an increase in inventory.
 Negative numbers (or more negative) is a sign of a “draw” down on crude oil inventory.

 The most bullish scenarios occur when both crude oil and gasoline show a surprise draw versus expectations.
 This will almost always cause a massive move higher.

 There is a lot more to the trade, but for now, these are the basics to get started and follow this trade.

 Crude Oil Trading Strategy – How to Trade the DOE News Report